-Course offerings are selected on the basis of needs as expressed by professional nurses.
-The duration of each course is dependent upon its objectives, ranging from three days to six months.
-Some courses are planned on a series basis being offered either once a week over a period of one semester, or two-three days a week at monthly intervals.
-A majority of courses are clinically oriented, providing students with opportunities to observe and practice the theoretical information in a clinical setting under expert supervision.
+Educational offerings are planned according to needs of participants and changing health needs of the consumer.
+The duration of each educational offering is dependent upon its objectives, ranging from three days to six months.
+Some are planned on a series basis being offered either once a week over a period of one semester, or two to three days a week at monthly intervals.
+Many courses are clinically oriented, providing students with opportunities to observe and practice the theoretical information in a clinical setting under expert supervision.

-Courses are taught by faculty members of the School of Nursing, School of Medicine, and departments of the University; faculty members from other universities; consultants from various health and education agencies; well-known experts in nursing and allied health fields; and clinicians in specialized areas of health care in hospitals and health agencies in Indiana.
+Educational offerings are taught by faculty members of the School of Nursing, School of Medicine, and departments of the University; faculty members from other universities; consultants from various health and education agencies; well-known experts in nursing and allied health fields; and, clinicians in specialized areas of health care in hospitals and health agencies in Indiana.

-A variety of short courses is scheduled throughout the year; descriptions of these courses can be found in individual flyers distributed in advance of each course offering.
-The following courses are offered on a regularly scheduled basis.
+Descriptions of various educational offerings can be found in individual flyers distributed prior to each offering.

+The following courses are offered on regularly scheduled basis.

-Adult Education Processes and Program Development.
-A three-session series of an initial three-day session; a two-day interim session; and a two-day final session offered at monthly intervals.
+Application of Adult Education Processes and Principles to the Development of Quality Education Offerings for Continuing Education and Staff Education: A two-session series of three days each offered at a monthly interval.
 For directors, program planners, teachers, and educators in nursing and allied health, general education, and staff education departments in health care agencies.
 Enrollment limited to 25 participants giving a commitment to attend the complete series.
 Series offered twice a year.
-Designed to help program planners to identify and apply the basic concepts, processes, and procedures of adult education in planning quality educational programs.
-Content includes: utilization of effective techniques for group learners; philosophy and principles of adult education; the adult teaching-learning process; the diagnostic process related to program planning; techniques and procedures used in program planning; and program evaluation models and techniques.
-Primary emphasis is on the application of these techniques to the individual participant's work situation.
-Participants are expected to complete individual projects during the intervals between the three-series sessions.
+Designed to help participants to identify and apply basic concepts and processes of adult education in planning quality continuing education offerings for the adult learner in any setting.
+Content includes: utilization of group process in teaching adults how to learn; philosophy and principles of adult education; the diagnostic process related to course planning; development of educational objectives, and instructional planning; teaching-learning theories applied to adults, teaching techniques, and resources including demonstrations and return demonstrations.
+Primary emphasis is on the application of these techniques in the individual participant's work situation.

-The Management Process in Nursing Services: A Videotaped Lecture Series for Use in Seminar Discussions at Hospitals and Other Health Agencies: A continuing series of eight (8) black and white videotaped lectures having an approximate running time of 35 minutes each; study guides and reference list for each lecture in the series are provided.
+The Management Process in Nursing Services: A Videotaped Lecture Series for Use in Seminar Discussions at Hospitals and Other Health Agencies: A continuing series of eight (8) black and white videotaped lectures having an approximate running time of 35 minutes each; study guides and a reference list for each lecture in the series are provided.
 Available to those institutions and agencies having compatible viewing equipment and a designated program coordinator who will assume responsibility for programming, presentation, and follow-up group discussion.
 The videotaped program package is available for a rental fee.